 1. ) KNOW YOUR WARRANTY:

 Whether your car is new or used, find out if there is a warranty and everything that it entails.
-Most likely you’ll have free maintenance and oil changes for the duration, possibly a free or cheap loaner car while it’s being worked on, and drive/powertrain warranties guarantee fixes of the engine (this is not accident coverage) that can save your life when there’s a weird sound or smell that you can’t identify coming from underneath your hood.
+Most likely you’ll have free maintenance of the TDot Performance Auto Parts and oil changes for the duration, possibly a free or cheap loaner car while it’s being worked on, and drive/powertrain warranties guarantee fixes of the engine (this is not accident coverage) that can save your life when there’s a weird sound or smell that you can’t identify coming from underneath your hood.
 You also probably have separate warranties for your tires—don’t assume these are just your standard rotation.
 Reading through mine I discovered that if I’m ever stranded, my warranty gives me a free tow to a local dealership.
 Take that, AAA fees.

 2.)
 OIL & FLUIDS: